Drawing mermaids is more of an obsession at this point.

 Conclusion + Resources

-I hope this in-depth tutorial was super helpful to you, and you were able to learn how to draw a mermaid tail from scratch.
+I hope this in-depth tutorial was super helpful to you, and that you were able to learn how to draw a mermaid tail from scratch.

 Mermaids are definitely a whole new area of drawing because they don’t follow basic human anatomy.